esteinig/nanoq/README.md

 ## Usage

-Please note that `nanoq` is not a general `fastq` quality control tool, since the quality scores are computed for basecalls from nanopore sequencing data, as outlined in the [technical documentation](https://community.nanoporetech.com/technical_documents/data-analysis/) and [this issue](https://github.com/esteinig/nanoq/issues/2).
+Please note that `nanoq` is not a general `fastq` quality control tool because the quality scores are computed for basecalls from nanopore sequencing data, as outlined in the [technical documentation](https://community.nanoporetech.com/technical_documents/data-analysis/) and [this issue](https://github.com/esteinig/nanoq/issues/2).

 ## Etymology